company's logo

 The funder, often a bank or other financial institution, plays a critical role in supply chain finance by providing the necessary liquidity.
 Once the buyer approves the invoice, the funder pays the supplier the invoiced amount (minus any fees or interest).
 The funder then collects the full invoice amount from the buyer at a later date.
 This arrangement benefits all parties: the supplier receives payment quickly, the buyer gets extended payment terms, and the funder earns fees or interest.

-SCF
+FACTS ABOUT SCF

 It’s important to note that supply chain finance can involve other parties and roles depending on the specific model or arrangement, such as technology providers, insurance companies, and logistics providers.
 However, the buyer, supplier, and funder are typically the primary participants.